Nikon D700 vs Pentax K-1 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D700 and Pentax K-1 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the K-1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D700 does not offer wifi capability.
+In contrast, the D700 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D700 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D700 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D700 or the Pentax K-1 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.